 While the basic elements of healthy living appear deceivingly simple, they can be tough to implement.
 Here’s the challenge: The basics alone are just a list of ingredients that make up a recipe for positive change.
 We each need a personalized recipe that takes into account our individual quirks and preferences, as well as our unique biology and health requirements.
-Sun Basket registered dietitian Lindsey Kane offers some strategies for making your healthy habits work for you.
+Sun Basket's Director of Nutrition, Lindsey Kane offers some strategies for making your healthy habits work for you.

 Success depends on how well you can identify strategies that align with what makes you you.
 It’s much easier to adjust your plan than it is to try and wedge yourself into a framework that competes with your basic nature.

 Reflect first on circumstances that have led you to achieve a goal, and then on those that distracted you from following through.
 Consider taking a personality test to help you get to know yourself better.
 (Try habit and happiness expert Gretchen Rubin’s Four Tendencies Quiz).
 Here are a few questions to get you started: